Phoenix616/InventoryGui/README.md

 # InventoryGui
 A library that simplifies the creation of chest GUIs for Bukkit/Spigot plugins and allows assigning of the GUI to a specific InventoryHolder.
+If you are in need of a GUI for text inputs then take a look at [WesJD](https://github.com/WesJD)'s [AnvilGUI](https://github.com/WesJD/AnvilGUI) library.

 Please note that this is **not a plugin!**

 Requires Java 8.